Schiewo1/Schiewo-tasmota-mqtt-plugin/README.md

          └─ lib/
              └─ mqtt.min.js
    ```
-3. Re-zip the whole `tasmota-mqtt-plugin/` folder and submit to the Soomfon Store or copy to your plugins directory.
+3. Re-zip the whole `tasmota-mqtt-plugin/` folder  to your plugins directory.

 ---